abzico/mpauthx/README.md

 * `extractOpenId(token)` - extract openId part of specified token

 	Return openId part of specified token.
+    Note that openId is umbrella word to represent either openId or unionId.
+See OpenId & UnionId.

 * `extractSku(token)` - extract sku part of specified token